 - 1. Log in to IBM Cloud Orchestrator Self-Service user interface. - 2.
 Go to SELF-SERVICE CATALOG and select DirectDriver VMware offering. - 3.
 Click to open Add meta-Data to Virtual Machine offering. - 4.
 In the Add Meta Data to Virtual Machine page, select your vCenter region and click Submit.
 All the virtual machines of the selected region that do not have meta data are displayed. - 5.
-Search and select one or more virtual machines for the selected region and click Add Selected VMs.
-The selected VMs are added to the Selected VMs for Add Metadata section.
-You can choose to remove the selected VMs from this section. - 6.
-Click Add MetaData. - 7.
-Go to Resources > VMware Deployments - 8.
-Select your region from the drop-down list and verify whether the selected virtual machine is added to the list. - 9.
+Select one or more virtual machines for the selected region and click Add MetaData. - 6.
+Go to Resources > VMware Deployments - 7.
+Select your region from the drop-down list and verify whether the selected virtual machine is added to the list. - 8.
 Go to REQUESTS to confirm the status of the operation in the page.